russell-rozenbaum/MaxMSP-Assistant/README.md

 - Poor object positioning
 - Useless objects

-Other proof of poor performance are suggestions which:
+Other proof of poor performance (not demonstrated by this given example) are suggestions which:

 - Fail to connect objects properly
 - Leave ill-described comments